xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 {% capture windows %}
 ### Download

-The Windows versions of **xPack GNU ARM Embedded GCC** are packed as ZIP files.
+The Windows versions of **xPack GNU Arm Embedded GCC** are packed as ZIP files.
 Download the latest version named like:

 - `xpack-arm-none-eabi-gcc-8.3.1-1.1-win32-x64.zip`